GMArjun/zoho-arjun-dev-task/README.md

 ## Things to Handle

-1. If there is no list, you should show No list available info on the center. - DONE
+1. If there is no list, you should show No list available info on the center. - [&check;]
 2. By clicking the Add List button, we should be able to add a list. - DONE
    a) Clicking on the Add List button should show a dialog containing the input to get the list's title. - DONE